boufik/PCA-info-compression---ML/README.md

-# PCA-info-compression---ML
 PCA is a ML technique, where we can reduce data dimensionality.
+This is achieved by trying to figure out the eigenvalues and eigenvectors of the set's attributes.
+By this way, we can discover how many principal components a data set has and we can select the most significant of them to reduce the data dimensionality.
+So, we have to choose the eigenvectors with the biggest values of corresponding eigenvalues.
+In this example the dataset has 2 variables (so 2 eigenvectors) and we try to compress the info using only 1.
+In the end, we calclulate the percentage of information loss.